We Eat This. 8 Unusual Nutritious Foods

 Check out this detailed information on sorghum syrup from Kitchen Stewardship!

 Nutritional yeast flakes are tiny bright-yellow flakes that dissolve in any kind of oil to create a rich, yummy condiment.
 The taste is unique but similar to cheese.
 Nutritional yeast is a complete protein, it’s high in many minerals, and most brands are fortified with B vitamins, which are scarce in vegetarian foods.
 Here’s a nutritional profile (scroll down; I am not endorsing those particular flakes as I’ve never tried that brand).
 We buy ours from the bulk section of the food co-op; the price looks high, but the stuff is so lightweight that it actually costs just pennies per serving.

 I know “nutritional yeast flakes” sound like something people would eat in the horrible future when there are no other foods, but they’re so tasty!
-Sprinkle them on buttered toast (especially delicious with tomato), potatoes, or popcorn.
+Sprinkle them on buttered/olive-oiled toast (especially delicious with tomato), potatoes, or popcorn.
 Mix them with olive oil for a delicious pasta/vegetable sauce.
 Add them to casseroles like Honey Baked Lentils and Potato-Turnip Thing to improve the flavor, color, and nutrition.
 Mix them into the olive oil for roasting vegetables.
 Use them in American Beanwich for extra yum.

 Tofu is a versatile form of soy protein that soaks up whatever flavor you put on it.
 It’s a food many Americans fear, possibly because it doesn’t taste or feel anything like meat, or possibly because they’ve been eating it plain and don’t like its bland flavor.
 Try Tangy Honey-Apricot Tofu, Zucchini Tofu, Spicy Peanut Sauce, or Ten-Minute Tofu for better flavor, or substitute tofu for meat in any highly seasoned stir-fry recipe.
 Tofu-Soba Supper and Japanese Udon Noodle Soup and Fried Rice are versatile approaches to using tofu as your main protein in a meal.
 Check out this thrifty recipe for not-so-fresh tofu!